-Earlier today, the U.S. Customs and Immigration Services (USCIS) announced the agency has received enough H-1B petitions to meet the total statutory cap of 85,000 visas allotted under law for fiscal year (FY) 2018.
+Earlier today, the U.S. Citizenship and Immigration Services (USCIS) announced the agency has received enough H-1B petitions to meet the total statutory cap of 85,000 visas allotted under law for fiscal year (FY) 2018.

 This marks the fifth consecutive year in which the visa cap was reached within days of USCIS accepting petitions for the upcoming year, demonstrating both the necessity and limitations of the current immigration system.
 For example, USCIS received 236,000 H-1B petitions for FY2017, surpassing the record breaking total for FY2016 by 3,000 petitions.

 Once again, the agency will be forced to turn away some of the best and brightest people we need to create new technologies and grow our economy.
 Instead, they will be welcomed elsewhere to compete against the United States.

 It goes without saying that a healthy innovation ecosystem requires access to talent to flourish.
 Tech companies—of all sizes, from top brands to the most promising startup—rely on the ability to recruit and retain the most qualified individuals from across the world to innovate, grow, create jobs, and compete globally.

 Unfortunately, in the United States, supply does not currently meet demand.

 Recent studies by the New American Economy (NAE) found that last year alone there were over 3.3 million open science, technology, engineering, and math (STEM) jobs posted online.
 Moreover, today, it is estimated that there are over half a million open computing jobs across the country.
 However, in 2015, U.S. universities only graduated 92,172 computer scientists and a quarter of those, 24 percent, were foreign students.

 This is not just a challenge for companies in Silicon Valley.
 This a national problem.
 The situation is even more dire for employers in rural states who confront a much larger STEM shortage than the rest of the country.